adambarclay/mundane/README.md

 Greedy capture parameters can only appear once in a route and must be at the end.

 #### Multiple Capture Parameters
-A route may contain any number of capture parameters as long as there is no more than one greedy parameter.
+A route may contain any number of capture parameters, as long as there is no more than one greedy parameter.

 ```c#
     routeConfiguration.Get("/shop/{productType}/{id}", ProductController.ShowProduct);